Chapter 10:

 The Children of Eris

-The Machai were ruthless and efficient in cutting down the guards, capturing the servants and brutalising their way to the Lord’s chambers.
+With ruthless efficiency, the Machai cut through the guards, captured the servants and fought their way to the lord’s chambers.

-Now, with the castle completely under his control, the handful of surviving guards, the Lord, his family and all the servants had been dragged out into the courtyard by the Machai, who now surrounded them, fresh blood still on their weapons.
+Now, the castle was entirely under David’s control and the survivors had been dragged into the courtyard by the Machai and his generals.
+The demons surrounded them, fresh blood still on their weapons, and the survivors cowered in fear.

-“Excellent work,” David said.
-“Tell Mímir to keep a lookout in case and have a few of the Machai search the castle once more to be certain.
-Lead them personally, Abaddon, and do not harm any survivors you find.”
+“Excellent.
+Abaddon, tell Mímir to keep lookout in case, then take a few Machai and sweep the castle once more to be certain.
+Do not harm any survivors you find.”

-“Master, what shall we do with the prisoners?”
-Mania asked.
+With a purr in her voice, Mania asked, “Master, what shall we do with the prisoners?”

-In his heart, David didn’t want to spill any more blood tonight; he hadn’t personally taken any lives, but he was the one who’d ordered the attack.
+In his heart, David didn’t want to spill any more blood tonight, even if he hadn’t personally taken any lives.

-Eris might’ve wanted me to kill someone tonight but, in the end, I couldn’t bring myself to do it.
-I thought I’d have to or else she’d punish me for breaking one of her rules, but she hasn’t appeared before me yet.
-Maybe it’d be more like a Demon Emperor to not take anyone’s lives yourself, like a: ‘You aren’t worth my time’ sort of thing?
+Eris might have wanted me to kill someone tonight, but I couldn’t bring myself to do it in the end.
+I was scared that she’d punish me for breaking one of her rules if I didn’t, but she hasn’t shown herself yet.
+Maybe it’d be more like a Demon Emperor to not take their lives and say something like: “You aren’t worth my time”?

-However, even if that was the case, it didn’t solve the current issue before him.
+However, that didn’t solve the issue before him.

 Twenty-seven servants, three nobles and twenty-eight guards.

-How many of these people can I save while still doing what Eris wants?
+How many of them can I save whilst still following Eris’s rules?

-The Machai hissed and several pointed their weapons at him, making the prisoners around him scream.
+The Machai hissed and several brandished their weapons towards Lord Anthony, making the other prisoners scream.

-The lord shrieked and shuffled back, but a Machai kicked him hard in the back, knocking him onto his front.
-The Machai leant over him, placing his blade against the lord’s throat.
+Lord Anthony shrieked and shuffled back, but a Machai kicked him hard, knocking him onto his front.
+The Machai then leant over him, pressing his blade against the lord’s throat.

 The Machai stood back and lowered its weapon.

-“I shall forgive your impudence this once,” David said as he and Mania walked towards them.
-“However, if anyone else dares to speak out of order again, you will suffer the consequences.”
-David leant down to the lord and asked, “Is that understood?”
+“I shall forgive your impudence this once.”
+David and Mania walked towards the Kelseys.
+“However, if anyone else dares to speak out of order again, you will suffer the appropriate consequences.”
+He leant down to the lord and stared deep into his eyes.
+“Is that understood?”

-The Machai kicked Anthony in the back again, harder this time, and the crowd screamed again.
-David roughly grabbed him by his head and dragged him into the centre of the prisoners, throwing him roughly to the ground.
+The Machai kicked Lord Anthony again, much harder this time, and the crowd screamed again.
+David roughly pulled Lord Anthony by his head and dragged him into the centre of the courtyard, throwing him hard onto the ground.

-“Don’t they teach lords in this Empire what respect is?”
-He muttered, pressing his boot into Anthony’s back, making the man cry out in agony.
-“Perhaps none of you deserve any mercy if you cannot respect their betters.
-What do you think, Mania?”
+“Do the lords of Themis not know what respect is?”
+David dug his boot into Lord Anthony’s back; the man cried out in agony from the crushing weight pushing on his spine.
+“Perhaps none of you deserve my mercy if you cannot pay me the respect I deserve.
+Mania, what do you think?”

-“Master, with your blessing, I would prefer it if you had a Machai pinning that rodent to the ground to the ground,” she said.
+“Master, I would prefer it if you had a Machai pinning that filth to the ground.”

 “Oh?
 And why is that?”

-David chuckled and stepped off Anthony.
-“No, no he doesn’t.”
+With a booming chuckle, David stepped off Lord Anthony.
+“No, he doesn’t, does he?”

-He had to keep us his act not just to please Eris, but so that he could keep his own sanity as well.
+He had to keep this act up, not just to please Eris but to keep his own sanity as well.

 “…Let him die,” a small voice mumbled.

-The guards, Anthony and his wife gasped, turning to face her, but the lord’s daughter nor servants did so.
+The guards, Anthony and his wife gasped, but the lord’s daughter and servants did so.

 “You bitch!
-How dare you say that about us!”
-His wife yelled.
+How dare you say that about my husband!”

-They continued to voice their hatred of the maid until David said, “Silence.”
+They continued to voice their hatred until David ordered silence.

-David let go of the maid’s chin and stared into her eyes for a few more seconds, the air still and quiet around them, before he chuckled quietly to himself.
+David let go of the maid’s chin and stared into her eyes for a few more seconds, the air still and quiet around them, before he laughed quietly to himself.

 “Is he that terrible of a master then?”